Malta 2009

 numbered copies of the book.

-Elephas falconeri dwarf skeleton is depicting on one of the
+Elephas falconeri is depicted on one

-stamps with a face value of Euro cent 1 (€0,01).
+of the stamps with a face value of Euro cent 1 (€0,01).

-stranded and subsequently became extinct on Malta at the end of the Ice Age.
+on Malta at the end of the Ice Age.

 Dwarf elephant, hippopotamus, deer and bear bone deposits found